fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/getting-started/display-menu.md

 ---

 You should now know everything you need to get started with this plugin.
-If you want to keep learning, take a look at the [advanced topics](../advanced) or learn about the exciting features of the [Pro addon](../pro).
+If you want to keep learning, take a look at the [advanced topics](../advanced) or learn about the exciting features of the [premium version](../pro).